RonanQuill96/Portfolio/README.md

 2) Each folder contains a ".sln" file which can be opened in Microsoft Visual Studio 2019.
 3) Compile with C++17 enabled.

+### Final Year Project
+A real time 3D rendering engine created as part of undergraduate degree, using C++ and the Vulkan graphics API.
+This folder contains the code, an executable version of the project and my thesis document for the project.
+Due to GitHub file size limits I had to remove the asset folder required to run the project.
+If you would like to run the project please contact me and I will provide this asset folder.

 ### SIMD Math Library
 A basic SIMD math library which contains implementations of a 4D Vector, 4x4 Matrix and associated methods.